kyh/inteligir/README.md

 # Inteligir

-> The best of the web in playlists
+> Collect and share the knowledge from the web

 ## Directory Layout